Russia says Moscow and Crimea hit by Ukrainian drones while Russian forces bombard Ukraine’s south

 The strike was the latest in a barrage of attacks that has damaged critical port infrastructure in southern Ukraine in the past week.
 The Kremlin has described the strikes as retribution for last week’s Ukrainian strike on the crucial Kerch Bridge linking Russia with Crimea.

-Since Moscow canceled a landmark grain deal a week ago amid Kyiv’s grinding efforts to retake its occupied territories, Russia has launched repeated attacks on Odesa, a key hub for exporting grain.
+Since Moscow canceled a landmark grain deal a week ago, Russia has launched repeated attacks on Odesa, a key hub for exporting grain.

+Wheat prices rose more than 8.5% on Monday after the attack on the Danube, which is a key thoroughfare for Ukraine’s grain exports amid the war.
+It shows the market’s anxiety about Moscow expanding its targeting of Ukrainian grain shipments.

+The attack also raises questions about a crucial alternate route after Russia exited the accord that provided protections for grain ships in a bid to ease a global food crisis.
+Russia and Ukraine are two of the world’s major wheat, barley and vegetable oil suppliers.

 On Sunday, at least one person was killed and 22 others wounded in an attack on Odesa that severely damaged 25 landmarks across the city, including the Transfiguration Cathedral.